legitShivam/dotfiles/README.md

 # Shivam's Dotfiles
-In this branch, I'm backing up my dotfiles using stow - a symlink farm manager.
+In this branch(stow), I'm backing up my dotfiles using stow - a symlink farm manager.